 Pin the 2 parts together, right sides facing

-Reason: the ends need to be stitched well, the zipper will not lie there.
-The zipper will lie between the 2 marks...we basted that part to keep it straight and we will remove the basting stitch afterwards.
+It is due to th the ends need to be stitched well, the zipper will not lie there.
+The zipper will lie between the 2 marks.
+So, we basted that part to keep it straight and we will remove the basting stitch afterwards.

 With a glue stick, you can stick your zipper to the seam.
 Apply glue on each side of the zipper tape and carefully place, face down, on top of your seam.
 The zipper coil lines up perfectly down the center of the seam.
 Press firmly, and let the glue set for a couple of minutes.

 You can also use double sided fusible webbing or seam tape to stick the zipper onto the seam.
 To use webbing, cut pieces approximately the length of your zipper and place along either side of the seam allowance (not too close to the seam itself,I'd even say closer to the edge of the seam allowance as shown below).